andre-st/dotfiles/README.md

 - [nsxiv](https://github.com/nsxiv/nsxiv) image viewer:
 	With dark mode ([.Xresources](.Xresources)), adjusted `thumb_sizes[]` and `THUMB_SIZE` in config.def.h;
-	[keys configured](.config/sxiv/exec/key-handler) so that I can go through an image collection (thumbs) and either move individual images to (automatically created) subfolders such as "\_trash" and "\_wrong", or symlink them from a "\_selected" subfolder for later revisitation;
+	[keys configured](.config/nsxiv/exec/key-handler) so that I can go through an image collection (thumbs) and either move individual images to (automatically created) subfolders such as "\_trash" and "\_wrong", or symlink them from a "\_selected" subfolder for later revisitation;
 	I often use directories with a leading underscore to make them stand out as "meta" dirs and to let them sort to the top in a file list.
 - [mpv](https://github.com/mpv-player/mpv) video player (called via mc)
-- youtube-dl (yt-dlp) to download video from YouTube and other websites; for example, it downloads _blob:_ videos using the m3u8-URL found via browser's devtools network activity view (F12)
+- [yt-dlp](https://github.com/yt-dlp/yt-dlp) (a maintained youtube-dl fork) to download video from YouTube and other websites; for example, it downloads _blob:_ videos using the m3u8-URL found via browser's devtools network activity view (F12)
 - [Music on Console](https://en.wikipedia.org/wiki/Music_on_Console) audio player:
 	My time of listening differs significantly from the time of downloading,